-The sharing economy has disrupted transportation and lodging, and now it's posed to take over certain aspects of the supply chain.
+The sharing economy has disrupted transportation and lodging, and now it’s poised to take over certain aspects of the supply chain.
 GeekWire said e-commerce retail giant Amazon began using private agents to deliver purchases through its new Flex program in August 2015.

-Amazon tested Flex to try and find a solution for its massive delivery costs - $1.85 billion the fourth quarter of 2015.
+Amazon tested Flex to try and find a solution for its massive delivery costs – $1.85 billion in the fourth quarter of 2015.
 The company has tried a variety of innovative approaches to distribution, and it is not the only retailer exploring the possibility of taking advantage of the modern sharing economy.

 Businesses looking for new supply chain logistics management solutions should carefully research ideas and see where technology and creative strategies could work with its industry and consumers.
 Turning ride-sharing vehicles into delivery assets could be beneficial if a company knows how to overcome the obstacles.

 Amazon’s Flex program is still in the testing phase.
 The company feels this delivery option is best for big cities where independent drivers can easily make rounds.
 The Washington Post said delivery sharing can save the business money on training and human resources, while also eliminating the need to maintain a fleet of vehicles or work with distribution partners.
 Amazon’s plan also works out well for drivers who can make their own schedules according to personal demands.